nion-software/nionswift/docs/user_interface.rst

 .. image:: graphics/inspector_image_data_subsection.png
     :width: 321
     :alt: Inspector Image Data Subsection
-    :align: center

 Image Data presents several figures and settings for a selected image:

-* Date - Displays the date and time a selected image was created.
+* :guilabel:`Date` - Displays the date and time a selected image was created.

-* Data - Displays the dimensions of the image and the bit count.
+* :guilabel:`Data` - Displays the dimensions of the image and the bit count.

-* Data Range - Displays the minimum and maximum values of the selected data.
+* :guilabel:`Data Range` - Displays the minimum and maximum values of the selected data.

-* Display Limits - Change the minimum and maximum values currently shown in the selected data.
+* :guilabel:`Display Limits` - Change the minimum and maximum values currently shown in the selected data.
 Editing these is the same as zooming in or out on an interval on the Histogram.

-* Color Map - Change the color of the data.
+* :guilabel:`Color Map` - Change the color of the data.
 The data range is mapped to a range of colors.
 Choose from a list of preset color profiles.
 Grayscale is the default.

-* Brightness - Change the brightness of the color values on the color map.
+* :guilabel:`Brightness` - Change the brightness of the color values on the color map.
 Moving the slider to the right will increase the brightness and moving the slider to the left will decrease the brightness.

-* Contrast - Change the range of color values on the color map.
+* :guilabel:`Contrast` - Change the range of color values on the color map.
 Moving the slider to the right will increase the contrast and moving the slider to the left will decrease the contrast.

-* Adjustment - Change the equalization of the selected data.
+* :guilabel:`Adjustment` - Change the equalization of the selected data.
 Choose between Equalized, Gamma, Log, or no adjustment.

 .. _Line Plot Inspector Section: